CharlesLedbetter/suggestion-cli/README.md

 Suggestion CLI is a tool for finding something enertaining to watch or listen to.

 > This project has not been published to the npm registry.
-It was created primarily for the author as a reference implimentaion of a CLI built using [commander](https://www.npmjs.com/package/commander) that uses [axios](https://www.npmjs.com/package/axios) to call APIs.
+It was created primarily for the author as a reference implementation of a CLI built using [commander](https://www.npmjs.com/package/commander) that uses [axios](https://www.npmjs.com/package/axios) to call APIs.